Silver futures rise on spot demand | Headlines

 - India

-Silver prices on Monday increased by Rs 255 to Rs 67,905 per kilogram in futures trade as participants widened their bets amid a firm spot demand.
+Silver prices on Wednesday marginally rose by Rs 7 to Rs 69,649 per kg in futures trade as participants widened their bets amid a firm spot demand.

 Analysts said the rise in silver prices was mainly due to fresh positions built up by participants amid a positive trend in the market.